 - Will the surviving entity change its name following the merger?
 If the answer is yes, then you will have to obtain and protect the entity’s right to the desired name.

-Three manageable phases of the merger filing
+Three manageable phases of the statutory merger filing process

-Second, break down the merger into the following three manageable parts and analyze what must be done at each stage in the merger process.
+Break down the merger into the following three manageable parts and analyze what must be done at each stage in the merger process.

 - Confirm good standing status.
 Virtually all states will reject filings for business entities that are not in good standing.
 Therefore, always verify if the entity is in good standing in its formation state and in each state in which it is qualified to conduct business as a foreign business entity.
 If the entity is not in good standing, take any necessary steps to restore its good-standing status.